-The Chrome browser is the most popular because compared to Explorer, Edge, Safari and Firefox it wins on stability and performance.
+There are a lot of Chrome extensions for writers.
+The Chrome browser is the most popular because compared to Explorer, Edge, Safari, and Firefox, it wins on stability and performance.

-While I use different browsers, I never have to quit Chrome no matter how many tabs I have open.
+While I use different web browsers, I never have to quit Chrome, no matter how many tabs I have open.
 Unlike the rest, it never hangs or locks up.

 If you are a blogger or writer, you probably know this already.
 Chrome is a workhorse.

-If you are a writer or a blogger, and you are probably both, there are a handful of excellent Google Chrome web apps that I highly recommend.
+So here are a handful of the best Google Chrome extensions and web apps that I can highly recommend.

 All of them are big timesavers or add extra functionality on particular web pages, such as when you are writing and publishing from your blog editor.